gitmetheberk/ScheduleSourceAssistant/README.md

 6. In the top right, click "Developer Mode"
 7. Click "Load unpacked"
 8. Select the folder containing the extension
-9. The extension should now be showing up
+9. The extension should now be showing up in your browser
+10. If you can't see the extension, you may have to click on the small puzzle piece to show all extensions

 ### MacOS - Additional Instructions
 Due to an issue with Chrome native notifications and macs running Catalina or higher versions of MacOS, there are a few extra steps to take to enable extension functionality: